rouanw/mongo-csv/README.md

-# mongo2csv
+# mongo-csv

 > CLI tool that runs your query against MongoDB and outputs the results to CSV.

 ## Usage

-Provide a `config.json` file in the directory you'll run `mongo2csv`, with the following format:
+Provide a `config.json` file in the directory you'll run `mongo-csv`, with the following format:

 ```json
 {